 Brings utility staff from multiple Tribes together for peer learning opportunities and to build a professional network.

-Is an intensive housing training program for organizations working in Native communities to improve and expand the housing supply and the skills of Native housing professionals.
+Is an intensive housing training program for organizations working in Tribal communities to improve and expand the housing supply and the skills of Tribal housing professionals.

-Trains and builds community support for local entrepreneurial development based on local resources and supply chains.
+Trains and builds community support for local entrepreneurial development based on local resources and value chains.

 Local and regional economic development that brings together and connects community assets to meet market demands in ways that build capacities and livelihoods that are sustainable over time.